johannschopplich/nuxt-vitalizer/README.md

 **Nuxt 4 is required.** This is support scope rather than a technical floor – the manifest has the same shape in Nuxt 3, but only Nuxt 4 is tested.
 Nuxt refuses to load the module on anything older and says so during the build.
 The last release for Nuxt 3 is v0.9.1.

 **`disableStylesheets` is a boolean.** It used to accept `boolean | 'entry'`, documented as removing only the `entry.<hash>.css` link.
-It never did: for every chunk that was not the entry, `'entry'` fell through to the same branch as `true` and cleared the whole list.
-Replace `disableStylesheets: 'entry'` with `disableStylesheets: true` to keep what you already had.
+It did that for the entry itself, and for every other chunk it fell through to the same branch as `true` and cleared the whole list.
+Replace `disableStylesheets: 'entry'` with `disableStylesheets: true` for the second half of that – the first half is gone, since v3 leaves the entry's links alone and the `entry.<hash>.css` link comes back.

 **`disableStylesheets` leaves more links standing.** v2 cleared the stylesheet list of every chunk, including the ones Nuxt had deliberately kept because it never inlined them – global CSS from `nuxt.config` among them, which reached the page through that link alone. v3 removes a link only when it can show the same rules are inlined, so expect one link back per stylesheet Nuxt never touched.
 If your v2 build looked right regardless, none of your CSS was in that category.